The Nickel command-line interface

 nickel test: Unit/documentation tests

-With the nickel test command, nickel supports using documentation examples as tests.
-This command extracts markdown blocks in documentation metadata, and runs them as nickel snippets.
+With the nickel test command, Nickel supports using documentation examples as tests.
+This command extracts markdown blocks in documentation metadata, and runs them as Nickel snippets.
 For example, if the file "main.ncl" contains

 {